Last Updated on August 30, 2022

 Last Updated on April 19, 2022 by Quantified Trading

 You rarely manage to find trading strategies that perform better in live trading than in backtests.
 Why is it so?
-This happens because backtesting has many negatives and disadvantages.
-Moreover, backtesting requires experience to avoid the many pitfalls along the way.
+This is because of the disadvantages of backtesting.
+You need experience in backtesting to avoid the many pitfalls along the way.